Kevinpgalligan/KevingalWebsite/pages/blog/basketball.md

 Another observation: the pixel in the bottom left corner is a reddy orange, which is close to a 50% win rate for the first player.
 The pixel in the top right corner is an orangey yellow, around 70%.
 It seems that going first gives a bigger advantage to more skillful players.

-Here's similar data in table format, with results rounded to 4 decimal places. $p_F$ increases as you go down the table, while $p_S$ increases as you go left to right.
+Here's similar data in table format, with results rounded to 4 decimal places. $`p_F`$ increases as you go down the table, while $`p_S`$ increases as you go left to right.

 <div class="cooltablewrap">
 <table>